zxkathy/STAT545-hw-Zhao-Xin/HW2_Gapminder_dplyr.md

 -   What values are typical?
 What is the spread?
 What is the distribution?

--   All years are evenly spread because all years have the same number of occurrences, so the distribution might be uniform if we consider year as continuous random variable.
+-   All possible values of years have the same occurances. i.e. are evenly spread because all years have the same number of occurrences, so the distribution might be uniform if we consider year as continuous random variable.
+In terms of spread, the sd of year is 17.265 and the IQR of the var `year` is 27.5.

 ``` r
 table(gapminder$year)